 Yes, you must include your step-parent's information on the verification forms and submit copies of their federal income tax returns.
 The U.S. Department of Education requires that you submit all requested information for the parent(s) with whom you live and also anyone married to the parent with whom you live.

-If you have any further questions please contact the Office of Student Financial Aid and Enrollment Services at (210) 458-8000 or toll-free at (800) 669-0919.
+If you have any further questions please contact the One Stop Enrollment Center at (210) 458-8000 or toll-free at (800) 669-0919.
 Or if you prefer, email us at email@example.com from your preferred email account as indicated on ASAP.